prime8888/proj_prog/README.md

 ## Description
 This project is a modern implementation of the classic Breakout game using C++ and SDL2.
 The game features multiple levels, variable paddle control, and dynamic collision effects.

+## Functionalities:
+* a platform that can be moved using the keyboard
+* a ball that bounces depending on its angle of impact
+* bricks of different types(triangular, rectangular and hexagonal)  with different resistances
+* two types of bonus(multi-ball and expand paddle)
+* different grids loaded from an file

 ## Compilation and Running Instructions

 ### Prerequisites